venmo/app-switch-android/README.md

 Using the Venmo SDK with your app is easy!
 Just follow these steps:

+1) First you need to register your app with Venmo here: https://venmo.com/account/app/new (for a description on what these fields are, go here and scroll to the bottom: https://venmo.com/api).

-1) Download the two files listed in this repository, and include them in your directory: VenmoSDK.java and VenmoResponse.java.
+2) Download the two files listed in this repository, and include them in your directory: VenmoSDK.java and VenmoResponse.java.

-2) You'll also need to download json_simple-1.1.jar from here: http://code.google.com/p/json-simple/.
+3) You'll also need to download json_simple-1.1.jar from here: http://code.google.com/p/json-simple/.
 Add this to your libs directory (create this folder if it doesn't already exist).

-3) You need to add that json jar to your class path.
+4) You need to add that json jar to your class path.
 To do so, in Eclipse go to Project -> Properties, and then click "Java Build Path" on the left.
 Click the Libraries tab at the top.
 Click "Add Jar" and then find the .jar file you just put in your libs directory.
 Select it and click "OK".

-4) Now, you're ready to use the SDK!
+5) Now, you're ready to use the SDK!
 From your app, include the following code when you want the Venmo app to open:

     Intent sendIntent = VenmoSDK.openVenmoPayment(app_id, local_app_id, app_name, recipient, amount, note, txn);
     try{